Tom-Rohr/EWU-CSCD371-2023-Winter/README.md

 ## Fundamentals

-- Ensure you enable:
+- Place all shared project properties into a `Directory.Build.Props` file.
+- Place all shared project items into a `Directory.Build.targets` file.
-  - nullable reference types is enabled ❌✔
+- Ensure nullable reference types is enabled ❌✔
-  - net6 targeted ❌✔
-  - C# 10.0 ❌✔
+- Ensure that you turn on code analysis for all projects(EnableNETAnalyzers) ❌✔
+- Set `LangVersion` and the `TargetFramework` to the latest released versions available (preview versions optional) ❌✔
 - and enabled .NET analyzers for both projects ❌✔
+- For this assignment, consider using `Assert.AreEqual<T>()` (the generic version) ❌✔
 - All of the above should be unit tested ❌✔
 - Choose simplicity over complexity ❌✔